AtharvSChaturvedi/DocuStream-AI/README.md

-# Marginal — Research Paper RAG Assistant
+# DocuStream — Research Paper RAG Assistant

 Upload academic papers as PDFs, ask questions in plain English, and get answers grounded in the papers — with every claim cited back to a source